A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Experiments

-\textbf{2)HUSM:} The Hospital University Sains Malaysia (HUSM)\cite{HUSM} dataset conprises EEG data from 34 depression patients and 30 HCs.
-Each participant was recorded for two conditions with a 19-channels EEG cap: 5 minutes with eyes closed and 5 minutes with eyes open.
+\textbf{2)HUSM:} The Hospital University Sains Malaysia (HUSM)\cite{HUSM} dataset comprises EEG recordings from 34 MDD individuals and 30 HCs.
+Each participant underwent recording for five minutes using a 19-channel EEG cap with eyes closed and open respectively.

-We first perform pre-processing following the previous studies\cite{2021deprnet}.
-For the MODMA dataset, we only use the 19 channels in the 10-20 system to evaluate the generalizability of our method and to be consistent with HUSM dataset.
-We follow the previous study\cite{2021deprnet} to divide the EEG signals into multiple fragments and each fragment has data of 4 s with 75\% overlap, based on which we obtain 6864 MDD segments and 8294 HC segments.
-For the HUSM dataset, we divided the EEG recordings into non-overlapping 4-second segments and combined the eyes-closed and eyes-open data.
-After removing subjects with missing data, we obtained 3726 MDD segments and 3588 HC segments.
+We first perform preprocessing following the previous studies\cite{2021deprnet}.
+For the MODMA dataset, we only use the 19 channels in the 10-20 system to be consistent with HUSM dataset and to reduce computational complexity.
+The EEG recordings are segmented into non-overlapping four-seconds segments, resulting in 1,728 segments from individuals with MDD and 2,088 segments from HCs.
+For the HUSM dataset, we apply the same segmentation process to the EEG recordings, combining both eyes-closed and eyes-open data.
+After removing subjects with missing data, we obtain 3,726 MDD segments and 3,588 HC segments.